Here's why so many moms swear by cloth diapers.

 3. Cloth diapers are a lot easier to use than you may think.

 Gone are the days of sharp diaper pins and soaking dirty diapers.
 These days, cloth diapers are (almost) as easy as pie.
 Modern diapers use snaps or Velcro to fasten, making them fast and safe.
 We highly recommend diapers with snaps, as Velcro can lose its stickiness over time.
-When you are ready to change baby's diaper, shake excess solids from a dirty diaper into the toilet and toss the used cloth diaper into a diaper pail, ready to be thrown in the wash whenever you have a spare minute.
+When you are ready to change baby's diaper, shake excess solids from a dirty diaper into the toilet and toss the used cloth diaper into a diaper pail (or a travel bag if you're on the go), ready to be thrown in the wash whenever you have a spare minute.
 The great thing about modern cloth diapers is that there is an easy option for every family.
 Two popular options:

 All-in-one diapers.
 Consisting entirely of one piece, these diapers go on and off with the same effort required of disposables.
 It doesn't get much easier than these babies.
-We love BumGenius Freetime all-in-one, one-size-fits-all diapers.
+Looking for suggestions?
+We love the protection Esembly outer diaper covers provide.

 4. Cloth diapers aren't all-or-nothing.